The March on Washington highlighted changes the country needed to make in race relations, which had not occurred in the hundred years since slavery.

 President John F. Kennedy, who would be pressured to modify his stance on Civil Rights, and members of his cabinet watched from the sidelines as African Americans departed the gathering filled with hope and optimism for the future.

 The timing could not have been better, as the country was mired in Jim Crow in the South and deep-seated racism in the North.
 A system of Sharecropping caused many blacks to live in abject poverty in the Southern States, as scores of Northern blacks were confined to public housing with few job opportunities.
-Schools and other facilities south of the so-called Mason-Dixon Line and parts of the Midwest were still segregated despite Supreme Court rulings.
+Schools and other facilities south of the so-called Mason-Dixon Line and the Midwest were segregated despite Supreme Court rulings.

 The march and other crucial events also accelerated the passage of the historic Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 People of color were no longer mandated to sit in separate seating areas in restaurants or other establishments, for instance, or could receive care at any hospital.
-It also improved housing for blacks and quickened the process of school integration.
+It also improved housing for African Americans and quickened the process of school integration.

-Although the March on Washington intended to make changes that the country desperately needed, it endured heartbreaking challenges.
+Although the March on Washington was intended to make the changes the country desperately needed, it encountered heartbreaking challenges.
 A month after the march, four little black girls lost their lives in a church bombing in Birmingham, Alabama.
 It brought men and women of all races to their knees.
 Two years later, in 1965, black protestors attempting to cross the Edmund Pettus Bridge in Selma, Alabama, on their way to the state capitol in Montgomery, were beaten mercilessly by State officials in an incident that became known as Bloody Sunday.

 In the decades since that historic day in Washington, D.C., African Americans have enjoyed a standard of living their ancestors never dreamed possible in a nation smoldering with hate for its fellow man.
 Although there may be uncertainty about the future, many believe the best is yet to come.